 Let me give you some liberating news: you don’t have to care.
 You don’t have to have an opinion on the latest TV shows.
-You don’t have to have an opinion on the 2018 candidates in each state.
-You can even be actively engaged in the policy making process without having an opinion on every single area of research out there.
+You don’t have to have an opinion on every candidate or every issue or every piece of breaking news.
+You can even be actively engaged in the policy-making process without having an opinion on every single area of research out there.

 Not everything needs to be fought over – I would argue that very few topics actually find themselves worthy of it at all.
 You have the freedom and liberty to set the example for your friends and family and say, “Actually, I don’t feel like arguing about this because I don’t really care.
 Can we talk about something else?”

 Make America have fun conversation again.
 Put an end to the relentless warrior mindset.